Inclusive beauty: working to end race-based hair discrimination

 - More than half of Black children have been sent home from school due to wearing their hair naturally or in a protective style*

-The situation around Black hair discrimination in the UK is complex.
+The situation around race-based hair discrimination in the UK is complex.
 Racial discrimination is already illegal under the Equalities Act 2010 and enforced by the Equality and Human Rights Commission (EHRC).
 However, there are still significant barriers around understanding and implementation.
-Black children can be penalised by their school’s uniform policies and can even be excluded from school.
-Black women can experience hair discrimination in the workplace, being pressured or denied opportunities or employment because of their natural hair.
-This is NOT okay.

-Action starts within organisations.
-That’s why we’re proud to be the first brand, with the support of our parent company Unilever, to adopt the Halo Code – the UK’s first Black hair code for schools and the workplace.
-Founded by the Advocacy Academy, the code was created to protect the rights of staff and students with natural hair and protective hairstyles, giving Black people freedom and security to wear their hair without judgement.
-We believe no one should be discriminated against for choosing to wear their hair naturally.
-Follow us @Dove and find out how you can get the Halo Code adopted at your workplace or school.
+In 2020, we were proud to be the first brand to sign the Halo Code – the UK’s first Black hair code for schools and the workplace.
+Founded by the Advocacy Academy, the code was created to protect the rights of staff and students with natural hair and protective hairstyles, giving Black people the freedom and security to wear their hair without judgement.

-With more support in place for the Black community in the US, we’ve launched The CROWN UK Fund to accelerate our work to help eradicate race-based hair discrimination and campaign for legislative change in the UK.
-During 2021, The CROWN Fund will invest £170,000 in Black-led grassroots organisations with the aim to: eliminate barriers to progress for women and girls in the Black community, empower the next generation, and drive long-term systemic change.
+Shortly after in 2021, we launched The CROWN UK Fund to accelerate our work to help eradicate race-based hair discrimination and campaign for legislative change in the UK.
+The CROWN Fund invested £170,000 in Black-led grassroots organisations with the aim to eliminate barriers to progress for women and girls in the Black community, empower the next generation, and drive long-term systemic change.

-Join us in working to create real change that will enable Black women and girls to fully express and celebrate their natural hair and afrocentric beauty.
-Hair discrimination is unacceptable – at work, at school and in all areas of life.
+Hair discrimination is unacceptable – at school, at work and in all areas of life.
 Together, we can help end race-based hair discrimination today.